phkim14/288clouds-hugo/2020-03-23-vra8-nsxt-on-demand-security-group.md

 You can create a vRA 8 blueprint to deploy machines and place them in an on-demand NSX-T security group.

-Note that with this method, you must place the machines on existing networks (private or outbound).
-This network profile cannot be combined with creating on-demand NSX-T networks.

 ## Demo Product Versions
 * vSphere 6.5 U3
 * vRA 8.0.1 (including vRSLCM and vIDM)